 \begin{cor} There exist $m,n\ge 0$ such that $N_{2,m}\times\Z^n$ has decidable Submonoid Membership Problem and undecidable Rational Subset Membership Problem. \end{cor} \begin{proof} Consider a group $G=N_{2,m}\times\Z^n$ with undecidable $\RSMP(G)$ and $m$ minimal.
-Such a group does exist by \cite{Knapsack_Heis}, and \cite{Knapsack_Heisb} even proves $m\le 26$.
+Such a group does exist by \cite{Knapsack_Heis}, and \cite{Knapsack_Heisb} even proves that $m\le 26$.

 We prove that $\SMP(G)$ is decidable.
-Using Theorem \ref{thm:semi:in_text}, the problem reduces to finitely many instances of $\RSMP(H)$ for subgroups $H\le G$ with $h([H,H])<h([G,G])$.
-However Lemma \ref{lem:subgroup_of_free} tells us such subgroups admit finite-index subgroup $H'\simeq N_{2,k}\times\Z^\ell$ with $k<m$ and $\ell\le {m\choose 2}-{k\choose 2}+n$.
-In turn, $\RSMP(H)$ reduces to $\RSMP(N_{2,k}\times \Z^\ell)$ using Lemma \ref{lem:FinInd_inter}(a) and Proposition \ref{thm:Gil}, and the latter is decidable as $k<m$. \end{proof} \begin{rem} It is important that subgroups of $N_{2,m}\times\Z^n$ fall into finitely many abstract commensurability classes, otherwise $\RSMP(H)$ could be decidable for each group $H$ without any uniform algorithm working for all $H$.
+Using Theorem \ref{thm:semi}, any instance of $\SMP(G)$ reduces to finitely many instances of $\RSMP(H)$ for a subgroup $H\le G$ with $h([H,H])<h([G,G])$.
+However Lemma \ref{lem:subgroup_of_free} tells us such subgroups admit finite-index subgroups $H'\simeq N_{2,k}\times\Z^\ell$ with $k<m$ and $\ell\le {m\choose 2}-{k\choose 2}+n$.
+In turn, $\RSMP(H)$ reduces to $\RSMP(N_{2,k}\times \Z^\ell)$ using Lemma \ref{lem:FinInd_inter}(a-b) and Proposition \ref{thm:Gil} (see also \cite{Grunschlag}), and the latter is decidable as $k<m$. \end{proof} \begin{rem} It is important that subgroups of $N_{2,m}\times\Z^n$ fall into finitely many abstract commensurability classes, otherwise $\RSMP(H)$ could be decidable for each group $H$ without any uniform algorithm working for all $H$.
 Here, we can compute the values of $k$ and $\ell$, and decide which of the finitely many algorithms to apply. \end{rem}